Line 1 travels east and west

-The 2018 bus network is also designed to simplify trip-planning.
+The new service network is also designed to simplify trip-planning.
 Rapid and Frequent bus routes will operate in all time-periods, seven days a week.
 On weekdays between 6 a.m. to 6 p.m., Rapid and Frequent bus route service will operate every 15 minutes or less.

 In preparation for the launch of the O-Train Confederation Line, we have improved our current wayfinding tools and made them as intuitive as possible for all customers.
-We are currently developing a new simplified system map and have started installing new signs at bus stops across the city.
+We have developed a new simplified system map and have started installing new signs at bus stops across the city.
 A series of marker pylons, maps, signs and screens will guide you every step of the way as you make your way to and through Confederation Line stations.

 Coordinated route numbers, symbols and colours shown on new signs and used in customer information tools reflect the new bus route types and the service they offer.